t307-cpu/Cell-Membrane-Transport-Investigation/README.md

           finishSuccessfulTransport(molecule, targetSide);

           setFeedback(
-            "Success: the ion used facilitated diffusion through " + "the carrier.
-No ATP was consumed.",
+            "Success: the ion used facilitated diffusion. " + "No ATP was consumed.",
             "success"
           );

-          checkLessonCompletion(
-            molecule,
-            targetSide,
+          checkLessonCompletion(molecule, targetSide, route);
-            route
-          );

           return;
         }